rafael-santiago/foobar/README.md

 foo@bar:~/src/foobar/src# ../bin/foobar --asciitable
 ```

 >"Blah-blah-blah...
 I can not see the entire table due to the scrolling...
-Blah-blah-blah.
->-- WARNING: To getting some TP follow this direction --->"

-Hey naive:
+Blah-blah-blah."

+You should use:

 ```
 foo@bar:~/src/foobar/src# ../bin/foobar --asciitable | less